code-syntax-addon/code-syntax/docs/README.md

 # Google Docs Add-On for Syntax Highlighting
-This add-on add support for code segments and code spans.
+This add-on provides support for code segments and code spans.

-Similarly to markdown one can write code segments with triple quotes and code spans with single back-ticks:
+Similarly to markdown code segments are delimited with triple back-ticks and code spans with single back-ticks:
 ```
   ```
   A code segment.